 Whether you are running your business or working as a freelance photo editor, there are several instances where you will need to use multiple photo editing software according to their convenience and ease of use.

-Here are some of the basic differences between GIMP and Photoshop that are worth noting:
+Here are some of the basic differences between Photoshop vs GIMP that are worth noting:

 Easier to use and mostly